The Sonicare ProtectiveClean 4300 is a very good electric toothbrush, featuring Sonciare’s BrushSync reminder technology.

-It is around this button that sits the aforementioned panel, that is White in colour on most handles.
+It is around this button that sits the aforementioned panel, which is white in colour on most handles.

-Smooth to the touch the brush handle is, the plastic construction has been coated to give a matt finish, but one that also has the feeling of grip to it.
+The brush handle is smooth to the touch, and the plastic construction has been coated to give a matt finish, but one that also has the feeling of grip to it.

-Unlike some more glossy White handles of the past this does not feel too slippery in hand.
+Unlike some glossy white handles of the past, this does not feel too slippery in hand.

 Towards the bottom of the brush handle sits the BrushSync LED and symbol, below this is the battery LED and symbol below that.